 Research methods.
-Mostly behavioral experiments, psychophysics (RTs, SDT..), EEG (ERPs, time-frequency analysis), questionnaires..
+Mostly behavioral experiments, psychophysics (RTs, SDT..), EEG (ERPs, time-frequency analysis), sometimes questionnaires..
 Interest also in MVPA and DCM (fMRI or EEG).
-Sometimes an armchair, as an essential tool of philosophy!
+Sometimes an armchair, as the essential tool of philosophy!

-- I am a post-doc at the Max Planck Institute For Human Cognitive and Brain Sciences, Leipzig, working on a project of Prof. Simone Schütz-Bosbach and Prof. Wolfgang Prinz.
+- I was a post-doc at the Max Planck Institute For Human Cognitive and Brain Sciences, Leipzig, working on a project of Prof. Simone Schütz-Bosbach and Prof. Wolfgang Prinz.

-- However, my workplace is at the Department of General and Experimental Psychology, LMU Munich, my “home lab” being the Body, Social Cognition and Action Lab.
+- However, my main workplace was at the Department of General and Experimental Psychology, LMU Munich, my “home lab” being the Body, Social Cognition and Action Lab.

 - I got my Ph.D. at the Graduate School of Systemic Neurosciences, Ludwig Maximilian University of Munich.

-- I was/am also a part of the Research Center for Neurophilosophy and Ethics of Neurosciences.
+- I also used to be part of the Research Center for Neurophilosophy and Ethics of Neurosciences.